keymetrics/doc-pm2/en/plus/quick-start.md

 ---
 layout: page
-title: Quick Start | PM2 Plus Documentation
+title: Quick Start | Keymetrics Documentation
 menu: starter
 lang: en
-section: process-manager
 section: plus
 redirect_from: "/plus/quick-start"
 ---

 # Quick Start

-In seconds, this Quick Start tutorial will show you how to start monitoring your node.js application with pm2.
+In seconds, this Quick Start tutorial will show you how to start monitoring your Node.js application with Keymetrics.

-We assume that your app has been started or wrapped with pm2.
+We assume that your app has been started or wrapped with PM2.
 If not, follow the [Quick Start]({{site.baseurl}}{% link en/process-manager/quick-start.md %}) tutorial.

 ---